pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingCentral.md

     | --- | --- |
     | [PingCentral](https://localhost:9022) | <ul><li>URL: [https://localhost:9022](https://localhost:9022)</li><li>Username: administrator</li><li>Password: 2Federate</li></ul> |

-1. Copy the MySQL database hostkey created on initial startup in `./conf/pingcentral.jwk` to your local `/tmp` directory.
+1. Copy the MySQL database hostkey created on initial startup located in the container to your local `/tmp` directory.
 You'll need the hostkey in a subsequent step.
+When you are in your /tmp directory enter:

+      ```sh
+      docker cp pingcentral_container_name:/opt/out/instance/conf/pingcentral.jwk .
+      ```

 1. When you no longer want to run this stack, you can either stop the running stack, or bring the stack down.